History of Russia: Russian Revolution

 Vladimir Lenin, founder of the Soviet Union and the leader of the Bolshevik party.

 Leon Trotsky, founder of the Red Army and a key figure in the October Revolution.

 In late February (3 March 1917), a strike occurred in a factory in the capital Petrograd (Saint Petersburg).
 On 23 February (8 March) 1917, thousands of female textile workers walked out of their factories protesting the lack of food and calling on other workers to join them.
 Within days, nearly all the workers in the city were idle, and street fighting broke out.
 The tsar ordered the Duma to disband, ordered strikers to return to work, and ordered troops to shoot at demonstrators in the streets.
 His orders triggered the February Revolution, especially when soldiers sided with the strikers.
 On 2 March, Nicholas II abdicated.

 To fill the vacuum of authority, the Duma declared a Provisional Government, headed by Prince Lvov, which was collectively known as the Russian Republic.
 Meanwhile, the socialists in Petrograd organized elections among workers and soldiers to form a soviet (council) of workers' and soldiers' deputies, as an organ of popular power that could pressure the "bourgeois" Provisional Government.

-The dissolution of the Constituent Assembly on 6 January 1918.
-The Tauride Palace is locked and guarded by Trotsky, Sverdlov, Zinoviev and Lashevich.